chigkim/VOCR/readme.md

 The response will be copied to the clipboard so you can review in case you miss it.

-Also you can select an image file in Finder, bring up the contextual menu with VO+Shift+M, go to 'Open in,' and choose VOCR to ask a question about the image.
+Also you can select an image file in Finder, bring up the contextual menu with VO+Shift+M, go to 'Open with,' and choose VOCR to ask a question about the image.

 ## Explore with AI